booyaa/opentelemetry-playground/experiments/01-hello-world/README.md

 2025-01-15T11:34:50.831Z        info    service@v0.117.0/service.go:253 Everything is ready.
 Begin running and processing data.
 ```

+Our "Hello, World!" in this case is this log message "Everything is ready.
+Begin running and processing data.".
+Congratulations we've created a working OpenTelemetry Collector environment.
+Not a very useful one, but it's a good start.
+You can stop the collector by pressing `Ctrl+C`.

 We can see the internal telemetry is disabled and the collector is ready to process data.
-Incidentally we know we're using 2 CPU cores (this matches how many CPU cores are allocated to my VM running Docker engine).

 Let's review the config file to understand what's been configured.

 For a working config, we need at least one receiver and one exporter.
-A useful component for both is the `nop`.
-This is short for "no operation".
+A useful component for both is the `nop`, this is short for "no operation".
 The [`nop` receiver][docs_nop_rxr] discards all data it receives and the [`nop` exporter][docs_nop_exp] does nothing with the data it receives.

 ```yaml
 receivers: